instructlab/docs.instructlab.ai/docs/user-interface/ui_overview.md

 For now, we will log in by entering `admin` and `password` in the username and password fields respectively.
 You can change the username and password by editing the `IL_UI_ADMIN_USERNAME` and `IL_UI_ADMIN_PASSWORD` values in the .env file.

 We are not able to log in with github right now since we haven't set up the github token in the .env file.
+When logged in, you may see a popup saying that the UI is fetching your submissions, exit out of this notification.
+If you wish to set up the OAuth, visit the [.env and OAuth config page](/user-interface/env_oauth_config/).

 [Next Steps](/user-interface/playground_chat/){: .md-button .md-button--primary }